 But can only providing access to sanitary pads increase girls’ chances of a brighter future?
 Several studies across the globe think not.
 A famous proverb goes, “Give a man a fish and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.”
 Similarly, a mere replacement of products will not suffice to ensure dignified menstruation and reproductive health.
 There is a need for knowledge building to ensure that girls and larger communities are free of archaic and unhygienic behavior patterns.

 When they learned about MHM, the girls in Meena’s village were emboldened to follow their dreams and study.
 They demanded (and received) that their schools have functional toilets that they can use, they encouraged each other for regular check-ups, started having conversations around menstruation with everyone in their community, promoted intake of nutritious food and iron-folic tablets when necessary, and started going to school more regularly.
 “The program also trained us on decision-making and leadership skills which have helped us unite as an (adolescent) club and take decisions for our wellbeing and rights.
 We have even stopped many early marriages.” informs a resolute and hopeful Meena!
 In Jantalbeda, Jyoti too started speaking about MHM and ARSH.
-She convinced more than 20 girls in her village to start using sanitary pads instead of cloths and other materials.
+She convinced more than 20 girls in her village to start using sanitary pads instead of cloth and other materials.

 Garima also acknowledges that to ensure a long-term behavior change around MHM and ARSH, targeting adolescent girls isn’t enough.
 Mothers, boys, men, and the community at large need to be included.
 Mr. Sanjay Ghanju, a government teacher at Government Middle School, Shemarsoth, a village in the Latehar district of Jharkhand, loses many of his female students to child marriages who become adolescent mothers, but he has seen a shift in behavior ever since, under Garima, he started conducting discussions around sexual and reproductive health, menstruation and hygiene.
 “As a teacher, I want that all the children should get equal education, irrespective of Gender.
 Since I have started holding monthly discussion clubs on ARSH and MHM at my school, I have seen that girls have become more confident, and an increase in female attendance.
 The instances of child marriages have also reduced in our village.”